-The woke agenda of Anchorage area libraries was on full display at the latest Library Advisory Board meeting last month.
-That’s when the publicly funded institution announced that it plans to begin a community-wide program which consists of reading a book that casts America as a fundamentally racist nation.
+The radical woke agenda of Anchorage area libraries will be on full display this year as the publicly funded institution begins a community-wide program for adults and children which consists of reading and discussing a book that claims America was founded and fundamentally defined by racists.

 The Anchorage Public Library system, which includes five locations across the Municipality of Anchorage, holds an annual “Anchorage Reads” program that claims to promote “reading, literacy and community building by inspiring people of different ages and backgrounds to talk about the same book.”

-According to a report from Mary Jo Torgeson, director of the Anchorage libraries, the proposed book for 2021 is “Stamped from the Beginning: The Definitive History of Racist ideas in America,” by Ibram X. Kendi.
-Torgeson said library staff plan to use the book for a community-wide reading and discussion program next year.
+According to the Anchorage Public Library website, the book for 2021 is “Stamped from the Beginning: The Definitive History of Racist ideas in America,” by Ibram X. Kendi.
+The book will be used for a six-month community-wide reading and discussion program on systemic racism in education, law enforcement, housing, lending, health care and more.
+For younger readers, there is a youth-oriented version of the book.

 Kendi has come under criticism for his belief that all disparities between blacks and whites are attributable to racist policies and what he believes is America’s fundamentally racist founding.
 According to Kendi, a person is a racist if they fail to acknowledge that all inequalities are due to racist policies.

-But he goes even further, seeing racism in nearly every corner of life.
+But he goes even further, seeing racism in nearly every corner of life, including the subconscious mind.

 library staff actively promote views that are ‘unorthodox, unpopular, or considered dangerous by the majority.’